Democrats Hire Ex-Gang Member to Lead Efforts in Protecting House Majority

 The Post notes that Maloney, the DCCC chair, is familiar with Tatro, as the former gang member worked on his campaign in the past.
 A quick look at Tatro’s work history on Facebook shows that he worked as a policy adviser for Maloney’s campaign from June 2018 to September 2018, advising Maloney on issues related to criminal justice.

 Social media activity also shows the two having a friendly relationship.
 In March 2019, Maloney, whose official Instagram username is ny18spm, “liked” a shirtless Instagram picture posted by Tatro.
-The caption read, “Something for you to wake-up t0 ” and included various hashtags, including “saturdayvibes,” “mood,” and “handsome.”
+The caption read, “Something for you to wake-up t0” and included various hashtags, including “saturdayvibes,” “mood,” and “handsome.”
+[Editor’s note: Tatro’s post was deleted shortly after the publication of this article.
+Breitbart News has replaced the original post with a screenshot of the post below.]

 Other social media posts spanning back to 2018 and 2019 show Tatro attending Christmas parties, one at the home of Randy Florke, Maloney’s husband.